sleede/fab-manager/doc/production_readme.md

 ## Update Fab-manager

 *This procedure updates Fab-manager to the most recent version by default.*
+**If you upgrade Fab-manager from a version >= 4.5.0, we recommend using the easy upgrade script above instead.**

 > ⚠ If you are upgrading from a very outdated version, you must first upgrade to v2.8.3, then to v3.1.2, then to 4.0.4, then to 4.4.6 and finally to the last version